 See us for gut dysbiosis treatment in Philadelphia, Pennsylvania, Maple Shade, New Jersey, Bala Cynwyd , Pennsylvania, and the surrounding areas.
-The Falcone Center for Functional, Cosmetic and Regenerative Medicine uses functional medicine and neurofeedback to effectively treat gut dysbiosis and other medical chronic conditions.
+The Falcone Center for Functional and Cosmetic Medicine uses functional medicine to effectively treat gut dysbiosis and other medical chronic conditions.

 What Is Gut Dysbiosis?

 Gut dysbiosis is an imbalance of micro-organisms in the gut.
 The micro-organisms, including bacteria, viruses, yeast, and other organisms, keep us healthy, aid in digestion, and fight illness.
 When they are out of balance, bad germs can take over the good germs.
 Research shows that gut dysbiosis affects women more often than men.

 What Causes Gut Dysbiosis?

 An imbalance in the micro-organisms causes gut dysbiosis.
 It occurs when there is an overgrowth of fungus/yeast, viruses, parasites, and certain bacteria.
 This may happen when the following occurs:

 - Ingesting contaminated water and food overseas

 - Taking antibiotics for an infection

 - Taking too many over-the-counter pain medicines such as ibuprofen and naproxen